xaviershay/sandbox/dmd-analyzer/README.md

 ============

-Analyze PIN2DMD dump files (such as can be generated from https://playfield.dev) an extract game information from them.
+Analyze PIN2DMD dump files (such as can be generated from https://playfield.dev) and extract game information from them.

-Current just a selection of tools.
+Currently just an assorted selection of tools that don't do much.

 Motivation for the project is to one day analyze a live stream from a game to automatically capture statistics, in the spirit of